lopegonemily/Rick-and-Morty/README.md

 # Rick-and-Morty
-This is a fan site for Rick and Morty lovers.
+This is a developing fan site for Rick and Morty lovers.